-- 172. The 2019 proposed budget for Major Programme VII-5 amounted to \in 556.6 thousand, representing an increase of \in 22.1 thousand (4.1 per cent), against the 2018 approved budget of \in 534.5 thousand. - 173.
-The Committee noted that the recruitment of the Head of Independent Oversight Mechanism had been completed, whereby the responsibilities had been temporarily exercised by an Acting Head.
+172. The 2019 proposed budget for Major Programme VII-5 amounted to \bigcirc 56.6 thousand, representing an increase of \bigcirc 2.1 thousand (4.1 per cent), against the 2018 approved budget of \bigcirc 34.5 thousand.

+173. The Committee noted that the recruitment of the Head of Independent Oversight Mechanism had been completed, whereby the responsibilities had been temporarily exercised by an Acting Head.
 In light of the fact that the assumptions for MP VII-5 for 2019 budget remain unchanged, the Committee recommended that the non-staff costs be approved at the same level as in 2018.